gnosischain/documentation/docs/node/Node Tools/swarm/b-docker-swarm.md

 # Swarm with Docker

 The following is a guide to get you started running a Bee full node with staking on Swarm using Docker.
-Docker containers for Bee are hosted at [Docker Hub](https://hub.docker.com/r/ethersphere/bee).
+Docker images for Bee are hosted at [Docker Hub](https://hub.docker.com/r/ethersphere/bee).

 :::caution
 In the examples below we specify the exact version number of the image using the 2.2.0 tag.
 It's recommended to only use the exact version number tags.
 Make sure to check that you're on the latest version of Bee by reviewing the tags for Bee on [Docker Hub](https://hub.docker.com/r/ethersphere/bee/tags), and replace 2.2.0 in the commands below if there is a newer full release.